-A few plants such as foxglove, Canterbury bells, and wild mullein last only two years.
+A few plants such as foxglove, canterbury bells, and wild mullein last only two years.
 The first year they make a rosette of leaves close to the ground, live over winter, bloom the next year, and then they die.
 Such plants are called biennials.
 If seeds are sown each year, there is a constant supply of plants.

 There are relatively few places on Earth where plants do not grow.
 If the soil of the garden is not good, it can be improved by digging good soil, manure, or commercial plant food into it.
-If a plot of ground grows weeds, it is good soil; it will grow desirable plants equally well.
+If a plot of ground grows weeds it is good soil; it will grow desirable plants equally well.
 Soil without weeds needs to be dug, aired, fed, and enriched with micro-organisms, supplied when manure, garden trash, peat moss, grass clippings, or good compost (peat, leaf mold, and lime mixed) are used.

 As soon as the sun has warmed the soil in the spring, a garden may be started.
-The place chosen must have fairly good soil about eight or nine inches deep.
+The chosen place must have fairly good soil about eight or nine inches deep.

 The next step is a thorough raking.
 This breaks the soil clods and makes the top layer free from stones and as fine as possible.
-In this way a soft bed is formed where seeds, bulbs, or small plants can easily send down their roots in search of food and moisture.
+In this way, a soft bed is formed where seeds, bulbs, or small plants can easily send down their roots in search of food and moisture.

-1. Dig the soil deeply; do not just rake the surface.
+1. Dig the soil deeply, do not just rake the surface.

 4. Prevent and control insects and diseases.

 Bulb flowers gardening